-GOVERNOR’S OFFICE NEWS RELEASE: Governor Ige marks Family Assessment Center’s first anniversary, outlines progress on homelessnessPosted on Oct 3, 2017 in Latest News, Newsroom, Press Releases
+GOVERNOR’S OFFICE NEWS RELEASE: Governor Ige marks Family Assessment Center’s first anniversary, outlines progress on homelessnessPosted on Oct 3, 2017 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige today highlighted the state’s overall progress in addressing homelessness while recognizing the first anniversary of the state’s Family Assessment Center (FAC).

 The FAC temporarily houses homeless families while they are being connected to services and long-term housing with the assistance of specialists from Catholic Charities Hawai‘i.
 More than 90 percent of families who have stayed at the FAC and have left the facility over the past year, have been housed, or 35 families out of 38 families serviced.
 In addition, the average time from intake to placement is 82 days – eight days fewer than the 90-day goal the state previously set.

 Gov. Ige also said the FAC reflects the state’s overall gains on homelessness, pointing to a nine percent overall decrease in homelessness between 2016-17 – the first decrease in eight years – and a 19 percent reduction in family homelessness.